23 Healthy Appetizers for the Holidays

 Looking for some healthy holiday food ideas and appetizer recipes?
 Use these ideas if you are planning a holiday party, bringing an appetizer over to a friend or family members event.
 You can also use these ideas for family cooking ideas if you simply want to add some seasonal inspiration into your meal planning.

 In this blog post, I share tips to get family involved in cooking together as well as easy appetizers you can make this holiday season!

 Cooking Together for Comfort and Connection

 We eat for many reasons including nourishment, socializing, family traditions, emotions, environmental triggers, cravings and more.
-Perhaps what we need most right now is comfort and connection.
+During the holiday season things can get busy and overwhelming for many people so think of what you can do to inspire comfort and connection in your home.
 While many families cook together regularly, in my work as a Dietitian I’ve also found this is not always the case.
 Sometimes food is consumed sporadically, without thought and cooking is thought of as a dreaded task.

 This holiday season I’d love for you to consider creating some new family rituals and traditions for cooking together.
 While there is absolutely room for more traditional holiday food preparation such as baking gingerbread cookies and shortbread, think broader as well.
 Plan a tapas theme of healthy appetizers you can assemble together over good conversation.
 Make a handful of appetizers the entire meal or choose one item and then dive into a card game or board game instead of reaching for tech or television.